doctrine-extensions/DoctrineExtensions/doc/loggable.md

 - Objects can be reverted to previous versions
 - Attributes, Annotation, Yaml and Xml mapping support for extensions

-Update **2011-04-04**

-- Made single listener, one instance can be used for any object manager and any number of them

 This article will cover the basic installation and functionality of **Loggable** behavior